anhtu-pham/HID-Attack-Defense-with-Keystroke-Detection/README.md

 # Save and exit

 # Reload udev rules
-sudo udevadm control --reload
+sudo udevadm control --reload-rules && sudo udevadm trigger

-# Unplug and reconnect your keyboard
+# Unplug and reconnect your keyboard make sure the cursor is focused away from the terminal